Cat & Dog Cataract Surgery in Virginia & The Carolinas

 At Animal Eye Care, we offer cataract removal surgery for pets in Virginia, North Carolina & South Carolina.
 Our board certified veterinary ophthalmologists are highly trained and bring over 20 years of experience to our practice; we rely on cutting-edge animal ophthalmology techniques and equipment in order to provide a high level of care.

-Contact the location closest to you to learn more about cataract surgery in Virginia and North Carolina for your pet!
+Contact the location closest to you to learn more about cataract surgery in Virginia, South Carolina, and North Carolina for your pet!

 What Are Cataracts?